ZuInnoTe/scrapy-contrib-bigexporters/docs/iceberg.rst

 There are more storage backends, e.g. Google Cloud.
 See the documentation linked above.
 Note: The storage backends supported by Scrapy may differ from the ones supported by Iceberg.

 The file you specify as filename only stores how many items have been scraped.

+The Iceberg configuration (iceberg_*) allows to configure a wide range of catalogs and file systems/object stores.
+You need to check the Iceberg documentation to assess which one is the correct one for your environment and the most secure (generally you should avoid static credentials, such as AWS_SECRET_KEY and AWS_ACCESS_KEY, as they may leak and malicious people can fetch your data.
+Prefer short-living tokens).

-The scrapped data will be stored in the Iceberg table within the Iceberg catalog that you specified.
+The scrapped data will be stored in the Iceberg table (if you configure in the table properties a `location <https://iceberg.apache.org/spec/#table-metadata-fields>`_) within the Iceberg catalog that you specified (see `pyiceberg catalog configuration <https://py.iceberg.apache.org/configuration/#catalogs>`_).
 This Iceberg catalog and table can be on S3, but can also be somewhere completely different.

+In this example, we specify an Iceberg rest catalog and the data is stored in an S3-compatible datastore.

 Finally, you can define in the FEEDS settings various options in 'item_export_kwargs'